David-Xia0/Discord__Bot/README.md

 This is a simple discord bot that I have coded in my free time.
 This is my first project in an attempt to get a basic understanding of javascript.

 Bot is Designed to play and queue YouTube videos/playlists within a voice channel.
-C
-reated using API provided by Discord, and various other npm packages (OpusScript, ffmpeg, etc.)
+Created using API provided by Discord, and various other npm packages (OpusScript, ffmpeg, etc.)

 ## Functionality